-Bihar Board 12th results 2018: BSEB to declare Intermediate results on June 6
+Bihar Board BSEB 12th results 2018: Intermediate Class 12 results today at biharboard.ac.in

-BSEB 12th results 2018: Taking note of the Delhi University admission process which will be closed on June 7, 2018, the Bihar board will declare the results of Class 12 examination on June 6, a day earlier of the previous notification.
-“The results of Class 12 examination will be declared on June 6, 2018, as the admission process of the Delhi University will be closed a day after, June 7, 2018,” an official from the Bihar board confirmed indianexpress.com.
+BSEB 12th results 2018: The Bihar board will declare the results of Intermediate Class 12 examination today, on June 6, 2018.
+“The results will be declared at 4:30 PM in presence of state Education Minister KN Prasad Verma and Chairperson, Bihar board, Anand Kishor” mentioned the official.
+All the candidates who appeared for the examinations can check the results through the official websites, biharboard.ac.in, bsebssresult.com, biharboardonline.bihar.gov.in, the official said.
 Meanwhile, the results of Class 10 examination will be declared on June 20, as per schedule, said the official.

-All the candidates who had appeared for the examinations can check the results through the official website, biharboard.ac.in.
-Apart from it, the results will also be available on the third party website, indiaresults.com.
+Due to heavy traffic if the websites go slow, the results will be available at indiaresults.com.
 This year, 17.70 lakh students had appeared for the Class 10 examinations while 12.80 lakh students wrote the class 12 examination.
 The Class 12 examination was held from February 6 to February 16, 2018, at around 1,384 centres across the state.

 To curb rampant cheating and paper leak, the board this year took stringent measures.
 According to reports, 114 students were caught cheating and two impersonators were arrested during the intermediate examination.BSEB has also introduced a stipend of Rs 1,200 for Class 10 toppers.
 The Class 11 students will have to score at least 60 per cent marks to be eligible for the scholarship in Class 12.